-The Felony Division handles the most serious criminal offenses.
+The Felony Section handles the most serious criminal offenses.
 A felony offense is an offense for which a sentence of death or a term of imprisonment in a penitentiary for one year or more is provided.
 Fines for felony offenses may also be imposed which are limited to $25,000 or the amount specified in the offense, whichever is greater.

 The party bringing the complaint is the State of Illinois as represented by an attorney called the prosecutor.
 The individual charged with the crime is called the defendant.
 The role of the prosecutor is to prove that the defendant committed the crime.